 You must pay for all courses for which you have registered or placed yourself on the waitlist for prior to the payment deadline.
 Harvard Summer School reserves the right to remove you from courses for nonpayment.
 If you intend to attend only one course, please drop yourself from all other courses and waitlists prior to the payment deadline.

 Note to residential students: SSP 7-Week residential students must be enrolled in 8 credits to be eligible for on-campus housing.
-SSP 4-Week residential students will enroll in one 4-credit course.
+SSP 4-Week residential students must be enrolled in one 4-credit course.

 Choosing the Right Course